vestrel00/contacts-android/DEV_NOTES.md

 permissions handling myself because Dexter brings in a lot of other dependencies with it.
 However, it is not part of the core module so I'm able to live with this.

+Keeping dependencies to a minimum is just a small challenge I made up.
+We will see how long it can last!

+I left comments all over the code on when an androidx dependency may be useful.
+The most glaring example of this is @WorkerThread.
+Even with that, I'll hold off on adding the androidx annotation lib.
+I think we can all be consenting adults and apply some common sense.

-If the community strongly desires the addition of these support libs, then I may change my mind =)
+If the community strongly desires the addition of these support libs, then the community will win =)

 [1]: https://developer.android.com/guide/topics/providers/contacts-provider
 [2]: https://github.com/Karumi/Dexter